noushskadoush/adatched_data_story/index.md

 5. [Rise of Musicals/ Great Depression](#-5---musicals-during-the-great-depression)

 Each time, we will verify if the event has a statistically significant influence on our observations.
-We can perhaps event try to fit a model, in the case when we would want to predict the behavior of genre releases in the future.
+We can perhaps try to fit a model, in the case when we would want to predict the behavior of genre releases in the future.
 This is something I am sure could come in handy for a film-writer such as you.

 <br>

 ### 🪖 1 - War Movies and World War II

 Let's kick off our analysis with the most influencial event: World War II.
 If we look at War-themed movies, we have a significant increase during the 1940s, which aligns with World War II, suggesting that the conflict likely influenced the film industry.
 Another peak appears around the early 2000s.
-And this effect does not happen locally: it seems to have been the case in EU just as it has in the USA.
+And this effect does not happen locally: it seems to have been the case in the EU just as it has in the USA.

 <br>
 <img src="plot war proportion.png" width="100%">
 <br>

  The theme of war is much more frequently portrayed from a dramatic rather than a comedic perspective.
 However, even if WWII had a global impact, experiences vary greatly from one region of the world to another.
 When comparing this proportion between European countries where war was being fought and, for example, the United States of America (chosen because it is the largest producer of movies worldwide), we see that the war comedic perspective is much more present.
-This is auite intresting because it expresses the cultural differences in the portrayal of war and we see how differently World War II had an impact on the film industry between the US and the EU.
+This is quite intresting because it expresses the cultural differences in the portrayal of war and we see how differently World War II had an impact on the film industry between the US and the EU.

  So we have a clear sharp and temporary increase of war movie production.
 But before we lose ourselves in all of these assumptions, it is worth checking that this increase is statistically significant.
-Dont just start writing about wars just yet.
+Don't start writing about wars just yet.

 Fitting a model using R_squared as criteria, we maintain with statistical significance the dinstinct jump in War movie productions during and after the war.
-While the immediate effect is, once again, clear and confirmed, our model sugests that there is also a lasting influence and effect on this number.
+While the immediate effect is, once again, clear and confirmed, our model suggests that there is also a lasting influence and effect on this number.

 <br>
 <img src="war model.png" width="80%" style="display: block; margin: auto;">